-Flexible workplaces have begun popping up all over in the past several years as increasing numbers of employees are expressing the desire to work remotely and numerous employers are discovering that they can benefit financially from these new arrangements.
+Flexible workplaces have begun popping up over several years as increasing numbers of employees express the desire to work remotely.
+Numerous employers are discovering that they can benefit financially from these new arrangements.
 However, transitioning from a traditional workplace to a hybrid or completely remote workplace can be challenging without appropriate rules to follow.
 These best practices will help you create a thriving and successful flexible work environment whether you are a small or medium-sized business.

 Flexible Work Arrangements Best Practices